-For students who are not initially awarded with work study funding and subsequently updated their FAFSA to be considered, please contact us at email@example.com and see if you can be placed on a waitlist to become eligible.
+For students who are not initially awarded with work study funding and subsequently updated their FAFSA to be considered, submit a Federal Work Study/TEACH Change Form waitlist request to be considered.

 No. Leaving your Federal Work-Study funds in offered status will not affect the disbursement of other aid, nor will it accrue interest since it is not a loan.
 If you go for a full semester without using your Federal Work-Study funds, we may reduce your offered amount by half.
 For example, most students are offered $7,000 in Federal Work-Study funds to be used for the entire academic year (fall, spring, and if the student is enrolled, summer).
 If you do not use your Federal Work-Study funding at all during the fall term, we will reduce your Federal Work-Study eligibility to $3,500 to be used for the spring and/or summer term(s).
 If you do not use your Federal Work-Study funds, they will simply get cancelled.
 It will not impact you negatively.
 You will be able to apply for Federal Work-Study funds again for the next year.

 The funds will come to you in the form of a taxed, bi-weekly paycheck or a direct deposit.
 Your earned Federal Work-Study money will not automatically pay any charges on your student account, nor will it be used to pay your tuition.
 The money you earn is yours to use as you see fit.

 Yes, as long as the total weekly hours worked for all Federal Work-Study jobs combined does not exceed 20 hours, or 30 hours during breaks and summers.
 Students can hold a maximum of 2 positions under work study.